persuaded9041/poke-solus-rgb/docs/FEATURES.md

     - Only one Field Move can be known at a time per Pokémon.
     - Field Moves can be used like other HMs as normal, from a Pokémon's party sub-menu.
     - When a Pokémon with a temporary Field Move is deposited into the PC, its Field Move will be erased.
-    - Those three TMs which act as Field Moves (Dig, Teleport, and Softboiled) are now sold by the TM salesman on the 2nd floor of Celadon Dept. Store, because they might be lost more easily if taught as a Field Move and then erased via PC deposit.
+    - Those three TMs which act as Field Moves (Dig, Teleport, and Softboiled) are now sold by a new TM clerk on the 2nd floor of Celadon Dept. Store, because they might be lost more easily if taught as a Field Move and then erased via PC deposit.
         - TM28 (Dig): 2000p
         - TM30 (Teleport): 1000p
         - TM41 (Softboiled): 2000p
     - A new sign on Route 14, east of Fuchsia City, advertises these three TMs for sale at Celadon Dept. Store.
 Notably, there was already a trainer on this route who mentions TMs being on sale in Celadon.

 2. **The Trader**

     - A new NPC who lives in a new house behind Celadon Dept. Store.